DanielCreagh/DanielCreagh.github.io/docs/Fun_with_GREP.md

 ```
 grep -r "{ xcode: 'Xcode14-beta' }" *
 ```
+Let's break this down:

-* `-r`: recursive search, perform the same search in each directory, and each directory within that and so on...
+* `-r`: recursive search, performs the same search in each directory, and each directory within that and so on...
-* `*`: wild card, in this position it means look at all files/directories in the current working directory `cwd`
+* `*`: a wild card, in this position it means look at all files/directories in the `cwd` (current working directory)
-* `-l`: some people suggest using this flag
+* `-l`: this refines the results to just the relative path and filename - it comes in useful later

 the output might look something like this:
 ```
 Scripts/CI/ui-test-pipeline.groovy:  { xcode: 'Xcode14-beta' }
 Scripts/CI/unit-test-nightly-pipeline.groovy:  { xcode: 'Xcode14-beta' }
-Scripts/CI/gnl-adhoc-build.groovy:  { xcode: 'Xcode14-beta' }
 Scripts/CI/unit-test-pipeline.groovy:  { xcode: 'Xcode14-beta' }
-Scripts/CI/gnl-release.groovy:  { xcode: 'Xcode14-beta' }
 Scripts/CI/DeveloperTool.groovy:  { xcode: 'Xcode14-beta' }
 Scripts/CI/Jenkinsfile:  { xcode: 'Xcode14-beta' }
 ```